dee912/project-4-server/README.md

 * On the homepage the background of the lower section does not show.
 * When searching on the index page the map moves into the new free space.
 * Comments on the show page can’t be deleted with the delete button.
-* Show page can’t be edited
+* Show page can’t be edited.

 # Future development